About

 I like blogging and people having their own personal spaces on the Internet outside the scope of big platforms (you can follow this blog in your RSS reader) so I started an aggregator of great personal blogs to follow.

-Among other Halo-related items, I also maintain OpenSpartan - it is a hobby project that is all about tools to help analyze Halo data.
+I previously explored the Halo API fairly extensively, maintaining OpenSpartan - it was a hobby project that was all about tools to help analyze Halo data.
 I built a multi-tool for Halo Infinite players called OpenSpartan Workshop.
 It’s an unofficial companion app that stores data locally and allows anyone to query it from a SQLite database on their computer.
 The beauty of this approach is that it enables much richer insights than what the API provides out-of-the-box.
 You can see some of these experiments in a Jupyter notebook I put together.
+This application also uses a reference library I built - Grunt.
+It wraps the entirety of the Halo Infinite REST API surface.
+While the library itself is not public, I am sharing my reference design for posterity.

 When I have time, I also speak at technical events and on podcasts.
 Those include: